metalcycling/openstructure/modules/io/doc/profile.rst

 --------------------------------------------------------------------------------

 You are most certainly reading this document because you were having trouble loading PDB files.
 In that case, as a first step you will want to set the profile parameter of  :func:`LoadPDB`.
 The profile parameter can either be the name of a profile or an instance of :class:`IOProfile`.
 Both of the following two examples are equivalent:

 .. code-block:: python

   ent = io.LoadPDB('weird.pdb', profile=io.profiles['SLOPPY'])
   ent = io.LoadPDB('weird.pdb', profile='SLOPPY')

 Profiles is a dictionary-like object containing all the profiles known to OpenStructure.
 You can add new ones by inserting them into the dictionary.
 If you are loading a lot of structures, you may want to set the default profile to avoid having to pass the profile every time you load a structure.
 This is done by assigning a different profile to ``DEFAULT``:

 .. code-block:: python

   io.profiles['DEFAULT']='SLOPPY'
   ent = io.LoadPDB('weird.pdb')

 Again, you can either assign the name of the profile, or the profile itself.
 If none of the profiles available by default suits your needs, feel free to create one to your liking.

 Available default profiles
 --------------------------------------------------------------------------------

 The following profiles are available by default.
-For a detailed description of what the different parameters mean, consult the documentation of the :class:`IOProfile` class.
+For a detailed description of what the different parameters mean, consult the documentation of :class:`IOProfile`.

 STRICT

-  This profile is the default and is known to work very well with PDB files coming from the official PDB website.
-It is equivalent to the following
+  This profile is the default (also available as DEFAULT) and is known to work very well with PDB files coming from the official PDB website.
+It is equivalent to the following profile:
-  profile:

   .. code-block:: python

-    IOProfile(dialect='PDB', strict_hydrogens=False, quack_mode=False,
+    IOProfile(dialect='PDB', fault_tolerant=False, quack_mode=False,
-              fault_tolerant=False, join_spread_atom_records=False,
-              no_hetatms=False, bond_feasibility_check=False)
+              processor=conop.RuleBasedProcessor(conop.GetDefaultLib()))

 SLOPPY: